jturko/detectorSimulations_v10/README.md

 - Yes, you need both the secret suppressed files AND their unsuppressed equivalents, not just either / or.

-# Usage

-The following might be out of date with the change to geant4.10, we haven't had time yet to verify the information below.

-### TI-STAR Branch
+# TI-STAR Branch

-The following commands are specific to this branch and are related to the TI-STAR simulation
+The following commands/details are specific to this branch and are related to the TI-STAR simulation.

+## Usage

-#### TI-STAR Geometry
+### TI-STAR Geometry

 These commands cover the physical TI-STAR and gas target geometry